 The ads themselves mixed lifestyle imagery and product shots to showcase IKEA solutions for compact living.
 One Promoted Pin featured 'the sweeter side of dorm life' with a photo of a rolling shelving unit perfect for storing snacks and coffee fixings.
 Another, called 'playful pastels', featured cushions, prints and other fun décor items in trendy colours: turquoise and millennial pink.

 IKEA worked with their agency Wavemaker, which manages their media strategy and execution, and helps them reach new audiences.
-The retailer also worked with Pinterest Marketing Partner Kenshoo to ensure that the campaign would be as efficient as possible, and is the first brand to launch a Pinterest search campaign through its self-serve platform.
+The retailer also worked with Pinterest partner Kenshoo to ensure that the campaign would be as efficient as possible, and is the first brand to launch a Pinterest search campaign through its self-serve platform.
 Kenshoo provided the advanced reporting and optimisation tools that helped IKEA and Wavemaker save time, understand what was working and make changes on the fly, like identifying the best-performing keywords and increasing their bids.

 Making the grade with keyword targeting